 You may call me "Wei" -- pronounced like "Way", "Dr. Hsu", or "Professor Hsu", which ever you are comfortable with.

-Teaching Assistants: The three teaching assistants for the class, Raghuram Lanka, Murali Sangubhatla and Krishna Raghavendra Rao, also have office hours and are available via email.
+Teaching Assistants: The two teaching assistants for the class, Raghuram Lanka, and Murali Sangubhatla, also have office hours and are available via email.
 See the course Web page.
 We meet weekly to discuss the course, so they know what is happening and how to be of help.

 ABOUT THE COURSE

 Course description: CSci 2021 is the first introductory course on computer organization and computer systems.
 It is a required course that CS majors should take in their sophomore year.
 2021 introduces students to the underlying principles by which programs are executed on a computer, providing broad coverage of processor operation and the aspects of system software such as compilers, linkers, and operating systems that are important from the programmer's perspective.
 It also introduces students to the organization of basic components in modern computers such as processors, hierarchical memory systems, and I/O peripherals and includes basic concepts in logic circuit design.
-In order to study the behavior of programs at this level, the student will be introduced to the system programming language C and to the instruction set architecture and assembly language of one processor.
+In order to study the behavior of programs at this level, the student will be introduced to the system programming language C and to the instruction set architecture and assembly language of one processor (e.g. we use x86/IA-32 in this course).
 CSci 2021 is a four credit course.

 Goals: The goal of CSci 2021 is to help you become a better programmer by teaching you the basic concepts underlying all computer systems.
 We want you to learn what really happens when your programs run, so that when things go wrong (as they always do) you will have the intellectual tools to solve the problem.